onnela-lab/mpox-model/README.md

 ### Data Processing and Visualization
 * concatenate_simulations.ipynb: concatenates output from embarassingly parallelized computing cluster output into one file
 * create_figures_main: creates plots comparing interventions and intervention timings
-* create_figures_relationship_type.ipynb: creates plots showing simulation results by relationship tpe
+* create_figures_relationship_type.ipynb: creates plots showing simulation results by relationship type
-* create_cumulative_edge_graph.ipynb: creates plots showing how edges accumulate over time in the graph
+* create_figure_cumulative_edge_graph.ipynb: creates plots showing how edges accumulate over time in the graph

 ### Supplement Code
 This is code written to address reviewer responses and primarily creates information contained in the appendix of the manuscript.